jazzsaxmafia/show_and_tell.tensorflow/Readme.md

  * This is used in test() and test_tf() in model.py.
 If you do not have time for training, or if you just want to check out captioning, download and test the model.
 * Tensorflow VGG net [download](https://drive.google.com/file/d/0B5o40yxdA9PqSGtVODN0UUlaWTg/view?usp=sharing)
  * This file is used in test_tf() in model.py
-* Along the files above, you might want to download flickr30k annotation data from [link](http://shannon.cs.illinois.edu/DenotationGraph/)
+* Along with the files above, you might want to download flickr30k annotation data from [link](http://shannon.cs.illinois.edu/DenotationGraph/)

 ![alt tag](https://github.com/jazzsaxmafia/show_and_tell.tensorflow/blob/master/result.jpg)